Wolf Island National Wildlife Refuge

 Wolf Island National Wildlife Refuge was established in 1930 on the 538 acres of land then in federal hands.
 4,071 acres were added in 1972 after being purchased from The Nature Conservancy.
 The rest of the island (517 acres) was added two months later.
 Wolf Island is a designated Class I Air Quality Area, something I would think the thousands of migratory waterfowl, shorebirds, wading birds and neo-tropical songbirds who visit every year enjoy.
 Among the endangered species that use the property are the piping plover and the loggerhead sea turtle.

-The habitat is primarily mud flats in a dynamic marsh/dune ecosystem.
+The habitat is primarily mud flats in an ever-changing marsh/dune ecosystem.
 The majority of the property is ten feet or less above sea level and is covered with a fragile carpet of early successional plants.
 Every time there is any kind of storm surge in the area, the whole island is liable to be submerged.

 Wolf Island National Wildlife Refuge is administered as part of the Savannah Coastal Wildlife Refuges Complex.